 The Lasallian values outlined here provide a context for both the operating processes of the School of Business and the ethical and behavioral characteristics that we want our students to reflect in both their personal and professional lives.

 Recognizing that each person is created by God, each deserves to be treated with dignity and respect.
 Because of this regard for the individual, the Lasallian value system recognizes that spiritual, intellectual, and professional education go hand in hand.

 Primacy of Teaching, A Communal Process

-Teaching and learning are the core activitiesy at the University.
-Around them is an atmosphere of informality and friendliness prevails creating a strong sense of community.
-The view that all faculty, administrators and professional staff are involved in the educational process creates a central focus for the shared learning process and the community building process.
+Teaching and learning are the core activities at the University.
+Around them, an atmosphere of informality and friendliness prevails, creating a strong sense of community.
+The view that all faculty, administrators, and professional staff are involved in the educational process creates a central focus for the shared learning process and the community-building process.

 Sensitivity to Societal Issues

 La Salle prepares students for progressive leadership in their communities and strives to develop in them a sensitivity for ethical and human issues that face society, such as poverty and justice.